Stainless Steel Tube Bending

 Tube Bending Variables

-In addition to the wall thickness and the other variables stated earlier, there are other things that can come into play as well.
+In addition to the wall thickness and the other variables stated earlier, there are other factors that can come into play as well.
 Variables such as the centerline bend radius and the tube’s elongation.
 The bend angle is needed as well.
 When bending stainless steel tubes with a weld, the size and quality matter for proper bending.
 Improper welding can lead to issues when bending the tube.
 People think that you can mandrel bend a 180-degree bend (“U-bend” and then cut it up in segments, twist them around, and make another shape out of it.
 You really can’t, because it isn’t *perfectly* round in normal tube bending, even with a mandrel.

 Stainless Steel Tube Bending Processes